Movesense Boosts the Rise of Medical Wearables

 Movesense is an open device platform for developing new wearable products for health, wellness, and sports.
 Its core is a programmable movement, heart rate and ECG sensor that is available both as a medical and a non-medical version.
 The sensors are designed and manufactured in Finland, and they come with a set of free developer tools and sample code that allow innovators to turn their ideas and insights into commercial products without having to worry about hardware development.

-With roots in cutting-edge sports technology, Movesense brings the benefits of lightness, extreme durability, comfortable wear, and ease of use to the world of medical devices, where these features have not traditionally been self-evident.
+With roots in cutting-edge sports technology, Movesense brings the benefits of lightness (weight 9.4g/0.33oz with battery), high durability (water and impact resistance), comfortable wear, and ease of use to the world of medical devices, where these features have not traditionally been self-evident.

-The Movesense Medical sensor is certified as a Class IIa medical device accessory in accordance with the EU medical device directive 93/42/EEC.
+Since April 2023, the Movesense Medical sensor is certified as a Class IIa medical device in conformity with the EU Medical Device Regulation 2017/745 (MDR).
 It can be programmed with custom functionality and accompanied with a host device and application that visualizes and further analyses the sensor data.

 Movesense sensor comes also as a non-medical variant that enables the development of new wearable products for wellness, active lifestyle, and sports at attractive price points.
 All Movesense sensors are available with custom branding and can be programmed with custom firmware at the production line.